 System data are collected, organized and maintained by the applicable local agency.
-Activities will continue in FY 2015-16 include:
+Activities will continue in FY 2017-18 include:

-- A. Safety data on crash locations are routinely collected to monitor crash activity by location and frequency. - B. Annual crash statistics are compiled and summarized, and a biennial Citywide Crash Report is developed based upon a rolling three year crash data cycle. - C. Projects are selected based upon safety and crash data, prioritized, implemented and evaluated for effectiveness. - D. Downtown Supply and Demand Parking Studies are prepared and implemented. - E. The comprehensive urban Traffic Counting Program is an on-going data collection program, - F. Traffic count reports and maps are updated on the most current traffic volumes. - G. The Traffic Optimization Program will evaluate system data on traffic control features, pavement marking, traffic signals, traffic signs, intersection channelization, and parking regulations. - H. The Traffic Optimization Program requires data inventories to be updated and evaluated and are part of an ongoing program. - I. Traffic signal optimization studies are conducted and new signal timing plans are implemented.
+- A. Safety data on crash locations are routinely collected to monitor crash activity by location and frequency. - B. Annual crash statistics are compiled and summarized, and a biennial Citywide Crash Report is developed based upon a rolling three year crash data cycle. - C. Projects are selected based upon safety and crash data, prioritized, implemented and evaluated for effectiveness. - D. Establish and coordinate safety performance measures and process with NDOT to achieve national performance goals. - E. Downtown Supply and Demand Parking Studies are prepared and implemented. - F. The comprehensive urban Traffic Counting Program is an on-going data collection program, - G. Traffic count reports and maps are updated on the most current traffic volumes. - H. The Traffic Optimization Program will evaluate system data on traffic control features, pavement marking, traffic signals, traffic signs, intersection channelization, and parking regulations. - I. The Traffic Optimization Program requires data inventories to be updated and evaluated and are part of an ongoing program. - J. Traffic signal optimization studies are conducted and new signal timing plans are implemented.